 Our Beef Shin Ragù takes pride of place almost every week on our ever-changing menu.
 And there's good reason for it.
 As one of our customers' favourite dishes, our chefs slowly – carefully – brown pieces of beef shin until they take on a deep, burnished hue.
 Red wine and aromatics are then added, as well as tomatoes, in which the beef shin slowly, gently simmers for hours and hours until reaching a consistency so silky, so gelatinous, that it ceases to cling to the bone and yields to become the glorious focal point of this rich, intensely meaty ragù.
 The robust flavours of the ragù mean that it needs to be matched with a pasta of equal stature; the thick, flat ribbons of pappardelle provide just that, soaking up every last morsel of the rich ragù.

 After much pleading from fans and customers alike we’ve finally decided to share our signature Italian beef ragù recipe, so you can try making it at home yourself.
-Just remember, if you want a sneak peek of what this incredible dish tastes like before you invest 5 hours cooking it, you can always try our beef ragù with pappardelle for 50% off when you use code BLOG50.

 How to Make Our Signature Beef Shin Ragù

 Cooking Time: 3 hours

 - 600g Fresh Pappardelle (for ingredients, see this simple recipe)